zafatar/dot-files/README.md

-# dot-files
+# dot-files for Mac

-Some useful dot files and functions in order to use the shell more efficiently.

-The repo consists of a series of useful scripts which should be added to shell `rc` files (`.bashrc` of BASH and `.zshrc` for)
+This repo is used by me in order to set up Mac ZSH by installing some handy tools and scripts along with their plugins and aliases.

 ## Content